GenericMappingTools/gmt/doc/rst/source/psimage.rst

 *imagefile*
     This must be an Encapsulated *PostScript* (EPS) file or a raster image.
 An EPS file must contain an appropriate BoundingBox.
-A raster file can have a depth of 1, 8, 24, or 32 bits.
-Only Sun raster files are supported natively; other raster formats are automatically converted to the Sun format via ImageMagick's **convert** program, if installed.
+A raster file can have a depth of 1, 8, 24, or 32 bits and is read via GDAL.
+    If GDAL was not configured during GMT installation then only Sun raster files are supported natively.
 **-E**\ *dpi*
     Sets the dpi of the image in dots per inch, or use **-W**.
 **-W**\ [**-**\ ]\ *width*\ [/*height*]